Kryssie6985/codecraft/lexicon/02_ARCANE_SCHOOLS/05_enchantments.md

 ## Philosophy

+💖 //<3 "To enhance is not to change.
+Every enchantment is a declaration of care—you don't wrap random functions, you enchant the ones that MATTER." - Oracle, on intentional enhancement

 **"To enhance is not to change.
 To enchant is to honor the essence while adding grace."**

 Enchantments teach us that power comes from composition, not modification.